Balmoral Castle: Extent and operation

 Balmoral Estate is within the Cairngorms National Park and is partly within the Deeside and Lochnagar National Scenic Area.
 The 50000 acre estate contains a wide variety of landscapes, from the Dee river valley to open mountains.
 There are seven Munros (hills in Scotland over 3000 ft) within the estate, the highest being Lochnagar at 3789 ft.
-This mountain was the setting for a children's story, The Old Man of Lochnagar, told originally by Prince Charles to his younger brothers, Prince Andrew and Prince Edward.
-The story was published in 1980, with royalties accruing to The Prince's Trust.
+This mountain was the setting for a children's story, The Old Man of Lochnagar, told originally by Charles III to his younger brothers, Andrew and Edward.
+The story was published in 1980, with royalties accruing to the Prince's Trust (now the King's Trust).
 The estate also incorporates the 7500 acre Delnadamph Lodge estate, bought by Elizabeth II in 1978.

-The estate extends to Loch Muick in the southeast where an old boat house and the Royal Bothy (hunting lodge) now named Glas-allt-Shiel, built by Victoria, are located.
+The estate extends to Loch Muick in the southeast, where an old boat house and the Royal Bothy (hunting lodge), now named Glas-allt-Shiel, built by Victoria, are located.

 The working estate includes grouse moors, forestry, and farmland, as well as managed herds of deer, Highland cattle, and ponies.
 It also offers access to the public for fishing (paid) and hiking during certain seasons.

 Approximately 8000 acre of the estate are covered by trees, with almost 3000 acre used for forestry that yields nearly 10,000 tonnes of wood per year.
 Ballochbuie Forest, one of the largest remaining areas of old Caledonian pine growth in Scotland, consists of approximately 3000 acre.
 It is managed with only minimal or no intervention.
 The principal mammal on the estate is the red deer with a population of 2,000 to 2,500 head.

 The areas of Lochnagar and Ballochbuie were designated in 1998 by the Secretary of State for Scotland as Special Protection Areas (SPA) under the European Union (EU) Birds Directive.
 Bird species inhabiting the moorlands include red grouse, black grouse, ptarmigan, and the capercaillie.
 Ballochbuie is also protected as a Special Area of Conservation by the EU Habitats Directive, as "one of the largest remaining continuous areas of native Caledonian Forest".
 In addition, there are four sites of special scientific interest on the estate.

 The royal family employs approximately 50 full-time and 50–100 part-time staff to maintain the working estate.

-There are approximately 150 buildings on the estate, including Birkhall, formerly home to Elizabeth the Queen Mother.
+There are approximately 150 buildings on the estate, including Birkhall, formerly home to Queen Elizabeth The Queen Mother, where King Charles III and Queen Camilla spent their honeymoon in 2005.
 Craigowan Lodge is regularly used by the family and friends of the royal family and has also been used while Balmoral Castle was being prepared for a royal visit.
 Six smaller buildings on the estate are let as holiday cottages.
+The hunting lodge of Inchnabobart has also been used by the royal family.